MCL Tear Treatment in Hoene Spring, MO

 Diagnosing an MCL Tear in Hoene Spring, MO

-Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
-At Axes Physical Therapy, we provide complimentary injury screenings in Hoene Spring, MO.
-With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
+At Axes Physical Therapy, we have free injury evaluations in Hoene Spring, MO.
+With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Hoene Spring, MO for MCL Tears